 #3 Choose the right recipe

 Make sure you choose recipes that go well with fillers.
-Serving chicken thighs, roasts or steaks for dinner will be challenging, though these are the only recipes I can think of that don't easily go with fillers.
-You can still serve roasts and steaks, but you'll need to slice them thinly before serving.
-Make sure to use plenty of fillers in your side dishes to help your kids and guests fill up while eating less of that priceless meat.
+Serving chicken thighs, roasts or steaks for dinner will be challenging.
+You can still serve them, but you'll need to slice them thinly (sharp knife is a must) and have plenty of side dishes to stretch them.
+Make sure to use plenty of fillers in your side dishes to help everyone fill up while eating less meat.
 Also maybe don't let kids or guests slice the meat without proper training if you want to save any money!

 Here are some great meals that go well with fillers: